iobis/PacMAN-pipeline/README.md

 # PacMAN-pipeline
 ## Bioinformatics pipeline for the PacMAN project *UNDER DEVELOPMENT*

 This is the bioinformatics pipeline developed for the PacMAN (Pacific Islands Marine Bioinvasions Alert Network).
 This pipeline cleans and classifies sequences from eDNA samples.
-The PacMAN-pipeline is under development at the moment, and we expect to have a first version by the end of 2021.
+The PacMAN-pipeline is under development at the moment, and we expect to have a first version by mid 2022.
 The steps in this pipeline are compiled from publicly available bioinformatic pipelines like [ANACAPA](https://github.com/limey-bean/Anacapa), [tourmaline](https://github.com/lukenoaa/tourmaline), [tagseq-qiime2-snakemake](https://github.com/shu251/tagseq-qiime2-snakemake), [pema](https://github.com/hariszaf/pema), [CASCABEL](https://github.com/AlejandroAb/CASCABEL) and [MBARI-BOG](https://github.com/MBARI-BOG/BOG-Banzai-Dada2-Pipeline).
 The pipeline is based on the snakemake workflow management system.
 At first, we will develop this pipeline only keeping in mind CO1 data, but we want to expand the process to other barcodes as well, so that in the future it could be used for OBIS datasets broadly.

 The initial pipeline has the following steps: